 Continuing on our love of coloured tools, spanners are right up there with coloured sockets.
-Simply choose the colour of spanner you want once it’s corresponding size has been memorized.
+Simply choose the colour of spanner you want once it’s the corresponding size has been memorised.
 It saves a bunch of time, plus they look awesome.

 25. Air Compressor

 When purchasing a compressor, make sure to check the CFM output will be enough for the jobs you intend to do.
 A silent compressor with 0.75hp of power can be found around the same price as a 2.5hp traditional one.
-Our preferred solution are the traditional type that have a built-in sound insulating box fitted around them, the only problem is they’re more pricey but a DIY job can be built.
+Our preferred solution are the traditional type that have a built-in sound-insulating box fitted around them, the only problem is they’re more pricey but a DIY sound insulation box can easily remedy that.
 Just make sure it’s well ventilated as these things get hot!